Back to Academy

 Using Capital Losses

-• Carry back 3 years
+• Carry back 3 years: Apply to previous years' gains

-• Carry forward indefinitely
+• Carry forward indefinitely: Use against future gains

 Superficial Loss Rule

-Loss denied if:
+Your loss is denied if:

-• Buy same or identical property
+• You buy back: Same or identical property

 Capital Gains Exemptions

-Principal Residence Exemption
+Principal Residence Exemption (PRE)

-• Gains on your home are tax-free
+• Tax-free gains: Profits on your home are not taxed

-• Must designate on Schedule 3
+• Designation required: Must designate on Schedule 3 when selling

 Lifetime Capital Gains Exemption (LCGE)

-• 2024 limit: $1,016,836
+• 2025 limit: $1,016,836 (indexed annually)

-• Professional advice recommended
+• Professional advice: Highly recommended for LCGE claims

 Reporting Capital Gains